-Whether it’s an incident like the shooting in San Bernardino, Calif., or you are in the checkout line at the mall or drafting an email in your cubicle – what would you do if you heard gun shots and realized an active shooter was nearby?
+Whether it’s an incident like the shootings in Orlando or San Bernardino, or you are in the checkout line at the mall or drafting an email in your cubicle – what would you do if you heard gun shots and realized an active shooter was nearby?

 Just like in any other emergency situation, the best thing you can do is to be prepared with information on what to do next.

 Take a few minutes to review the three options that will help you to quickly determine how to protect yourself.

 - If there is an escape route, attempt to evacuate.

 - Hide in an area out of the active shooter’s view.

 - Block entry to your hiding place and lock the doors.

 - Send a text message to 9-1-1 if you’re able, but ensure your safety first.